Frequently Asked Questions

 At Classical Conversations, we believe that the purpose of education is to know God and to make Him known.
 The families in our program aim to educate their children for heaven, not for a higher ed institution.
 However, seeking to honour God also means pursuing excellence in education.
 Classical Conversations is growing fast, and is now in over 40 countries.
-As Classical Conversations is relatively new to the UK, we do not yet have any graduates; but, where records exist, Classical Conversations grads have achieved higher mean exam scores in every subject tested than the national average.
+Last year, we had our first class finish the programme in the UK and become 'leavers'.
+These graduates are now doing a range of things, from attending university to exploring apprenticeships to seeking the Lord's direction through a gap year.
+Around the world, where records exist, Classical Conversations grads have achieved higher mean exam scores in every subject tested than the national average.
 Since an exam is designed to test the student’s knowledge, we are confident that any good education will equip the student to pass an exam.
 Classical Conversations has proven its academic excellence, yet our focus is not the exam, but the celebration of the love of learning, and a renewed appreciation of God’s splendour.
 For more information about this topic, please click here.

 No and no!
 Classical Conversations has materials for toddlers all the way to graduation.
 Whatever the age or ability of your student, there is a program to suit them.
 For assistance in deciding where to enrol your child, please contact us.